Brett Novak (media personality)

-Brett Novak (Jett Novak) is an Australian entrepreneur and media personality, best known as a television presenter on the Seven Network television program Our Town and as the Creative Director of advertising agency The Freeform Foundry.
+Brett Novak is an Australian entrepreneur and media personality, best known as a television presenter on the Seven Network television program Our Town and as the Creative Director of advertising agency The Freeform Foundry.

 Early life and education

 Novak was born in Perth, Western Australia, Australia.
 He graduated with Honours in Performing Arts from Corpus Christi College, Perth.
 He then studied Interactive Multimedia & Design and in 2009 completed a Bachelor of Commerce (Marketing & Advertising) at Curtin University in Bentley, Western Australia, while working as a designer, developer & salesperson.

 Career

 Advertising and business career

 Novak began his career in marketing working client side in the renewables sector, starting as a Graphic Designer before working his way to become a National Marketing Manager.
 After moonlighting alongside his full-time position, in 2011 he formed a team and founded digital marketing & advertising agency The Freeform Foundry, which provided a platform to launch several other businesses.
 He has been responsible for launching major Advertising campaigns for Tourism Australia among other iconic Australian brands and developments.